xaur/decred-news/guidelines.md

 ### Use canonical links without tracking

+1. Remove any tracking parameters like Medium's `gi=...`, Google Analytics `utm_...`, etc. As a general rule, remove any URL parameters that don't break the link.

-1. Ensure URLs are [canonical](https://en.wikipedia.org/wiki/Canonical_link_element).
+2. Ensure URLs are [canonical](https://en.wikipedia.org/wiki/Canonical_link_element).
 This implies using www.reddit.com over old.reddit.com.
 On most pages canonical link can be found in `<link rel="canonical" href="..."/>` in the page source.

-2. Remove any tracking parameters like Medium's `gi=...`, Google Analytics `utm_...`, etc. As a general rule, remove any URL parameters that don't break the link.
+Use of canonical links improves linking of content together (e.g. on Reddit).

 **Examples**